How To

 The Ultimate Guide to Vintage T-Shirt Authentication

-After the launch of Legiteem8, (a community-sourced authentication app) it’s essential that we do our best to power up the community’s authentication knowledge and collectively stamp out fakes.
+For over 15 years Defunkd has been devoted to powering up the community’s authentication knowledge to collectively stamp out fakes.
 Having said that, we’re not divulging every single method we use or what equipment we use.
 Yes, we’re gatekeeping certain authentication techniques – but we’re doing so to stay several steps ahead of counterfeiters who will inevitably read this.
 That said, sometimes you may need to use an expert vintage t-shirt authenticator, to get the answers you need, but this guide will give you a great skill set in authentication techniques.

 The History of counterfeit vintage t-shirts